tasal9/ZamAI/Google-Summer-of-Code-Ideas.md

 The application period for GSOC is March 16-March 31 ([Timeline](https://developers.google.com/open-source/gsoc/timeline)).
 Send your proposal through the official [GSOC page](https://summerofcode.withgoogle.com/organizations/6095582066638848/).
 We encourage students to send a first draft early in this period, this allows us to give feedback and and ask for more information if need.
 See https://google.github.io/gsocguides/student/writing-a-proposal for some guidelines for writing a good proposal.

-Note: this year we will likely be able to accept 2-3 students.
+Note: this year we will likely accept 1-2 students.
 We expect to get more strong proposals than available slots, so we will need to turn some good proposals down.

+Proposals are tracked on the issue tracker.
+If an issue doesn't already exist for your idea, create a new issue and mention that it's for GSoC.
+Then we will apply the [gsoc](https://github.com/neovim/neovim/labels/gsoc) label.

 ## Proposal evaluation